Web3-Certifier/custom-reward/README.md

 ## About
-Use this repository to create a reward for your Web3 Certifier exam with custom eligibility criteria and reward amount for each user.
-Users that pass your exam should also satisfy the custom eligibility criteria.
-The amount of tokens that they get can also be customized.
+Use this repository to create a reward for your Web3 Certifier exam with custom reward amount for each user.
+Users that pass your exam will get rewarded according to the formula that you define.

 ## Requirements
 - [Foundryup](https://book.getfoundry.sh/getting-started/installation)